dehsilvadeveloper/nestjs-comic-book-characters/docs/getting_started.md

 docker-compose up
 ```

-It will be possible to see the watch messages from the application live.
+It will be possible to see the watch messages from the application on real time.

 ### Shutting down the application